boriswolvers/Project/README.md

     * Log progress
     * Nice user interface

-### Previous app idea
-At first I wanted to make an app that recognizes plants, flowers in particular.
-This app would enable users to make pictures of a specific flower and subsequently the app will tell the user which flower they are dealing with.
-As an additional feature of the app I wanted to list the possible stores (based on GPS) in the neighbourhood where the flower can be bought.

-However...

-I could not go through with this app idea because the recognition of flowers was not ideal.
-To be clear, I didn't want to make a recognition software by myself (that would probably take several years) rather I would use some sort of flower api.
-After searching for some time on the interwebs I couldn't find a flower api which fulfilled my needs.
-So then I chose for Google/Yahoo image search, but unfortunately these search api's weren't reliable at all.
-The well known flowers were recognized by Google/Yahoo but only still when the images where very evident.
-Because I couldn't rely fully on the search api's I could not make this app due to the insecurities of the search results :(

-### New app idea: workout app
+### Workout app
-Because I had to scrap my first idea I didn't really think through this new app idea.
-However a friend of mine is really into sports and I could make a well suited work out app.
+A friend of mine is really into sports and I could make a well suited work out app for her.
 The idea is fairly simple but the app could be very well made if it's executed right and surely it can take a full month to build because extra feautures can be implemented along the way.
 Also, a workout app is well fitted at this time of the year because of the new year resolutions.

 #### Main idea
 The workout app is a strength training based app, meaning the app will be centered about strength improvement.
 The app will contain mostly 'powerlifting-style' training programs, because strength rather than volume can be well tracked in logs.
 Also a powerlifting-style of training is probably the best way to get results.